Actyv/Actyv-BootCamp/README.md

 **jwtPayload** is the same data we encoded in the json web token and **done** is the function which will call the next middleware.
 We will talk about it later.

-Now we have to initialise the passpoet.
+Now we have to initialise the passport.
 Open `app.js` in the root directory.

 Now first we have to require the above strategy inside app.js like below: